cvs-health/testilo/README.md

 - combines the summaries into an array.
 - creates a _summary report_, an object containing three properties: `id` (an ID), `what` (a description, such as `'divisions'`), and `summaries` (the array of summaries).
 - writes the summary report in JSON format to the `summarized` subdirectory of the `REPORTDIR` directory, using the ID as the base of the file name.

-#### Summary reports

-A summary report serves as a necessary input to the `compare` and `track` modules described below.
-When a user invokes the `compare` module, a summary report is produced.
-A module can create a summary report by invoking `compare` multiple times on different scored reports, assembling the resulting summaries into an array, and creating an object like the one the `call` module creates for a user.

 ### Comparison